wiktorpiela/data_analysis/election_2020_supplement.md

 matter.
 If we consider only poviats with density more than 500/km2 we will get value 0.21 of Spearman coefficient, it means stronger relationship.
-However it is not the end, because very significant could be fact, that this coefficient is inscreasing if we consider next range of population density, as below table shows:
+However it is not the end, because very significant could be fact, that this coefficient is increasing if we consider next range of population density, as below table shows:

 <table class=" lightable-classic" style="font-family: Cambria; width: auto !important; margin-left: auto; margin-right: auto;">